thesunRider/Reubus/knn/readme.md

-A simple KNN Model for future reference
+A sample KNN algorithm program for future reference